 If all of the above solutions fail, as a last resort, take the following approach – perform an in-place upgrade.

-Close all the running applications, open the computer’s DVD drive and insert Windows 7 DVD, and then click “Install Now” in the Setup window.
+Close all the running applications, open the computer’s DVD drive and insert Windows installation media, and then click “Install Now” in the Setup window.

 Click “Go online to obtain the latest updates for installation” option.